Jonathon7/Inside/README.md

    // src/components/sections.js
-   export { default as HomepageHero } from "./hero" export { default as HomepageFeature } from "./feature" export { default as HomepageFeatureList } from "./feature-list" export { default as HomepageLogoList } from "./logo-list" export { default as HomepageBenefitList } from "./benefit-list" export { default as HomepageTestimonialList } from "./testimonial-list" export { default as HomepageStatList } from "./stat-list" export { default as HomepageCta } from "./cta" export { default as HomepageProductList } from "./product-list"
+   export { default as HomepageHero } from "./hero" export { default as HomepageFeature } from "./feature" export { default as HomepageLogoList } from "./logo-list" export { default as HomepageProductList } from "./product-list"

    // add export for new component